What To Do After Eating A Lot Of Oily Food – 7 Ways To Recover From The Effects

 2. Have A Detox Drink

 Detox drinks help flush out toxins that get accumulated in your system after consuming oily foods.
 Some researchers suggest that detoxification programs or detox drinks help release toxins and aid weight loss.
 However, these studies are not conclusive (3).
-A study on Korean women showed that drinking lemon juice or following a lemon detox diet reduced body fat and improved insulin resistance (4).
-You can try out these DIY detox drink recipes to help you feel better after consuming oily foods.
+A study on Korean women showed that drinking lemon water lemon juice or following a lemon detox diet reduced body fat and improved insulini A pancreatic hormone responsible for regulating blood sugar levels in the body. resistance (4).
+You can try out DIY detox drinks for weight loss to help you feel better after consuming oily foods.
+Drinking a detox juice and avoiding spicy foods after oily food consumption will surely help you in the long run.
+Avoid caffeine after oily food consumption for optimal digestion.

 3. Take A Walk